boomlinde/sf/README.md

 -   `@`, `!`: this implementation provides no memory access (yet)
 -   `if`, `else`, `then`: this implementation is (for now) completely branchless
+-   No alpha channel
+-   Word names and numbers are limited to 31 characters each.
+Names and numbers longer than this may be used, but will be truncated

 Additional features
 -------------------